Letter from our CEO

-Harvesting is normally performed by contractors who service a number of farms.
-In a harvesting season, depending on the size of your farm, you can expect the harvester to visit 3 to 5 times.
+In a season, depending on the size of your farm, you can expect the harvester to visit three to five times.
 This means you will have some cane cut early, some mid-season and some later in the season.
 For example, most growers in the Maryborough district only get two visits, some small growers only one.

 Frequently Asked Questions